nileshhshinde29/myNotes/notes/Vue /chits.md

 - Allow you to watch for changes on a specific property and perform custom logic when that property changes.
 - used when you need to perform asynchronous operations based on data changes.

+- Immediate: true ( Eager Watchers ) => watch is lazy by default, it is immediately executed when the watcher is created, even before any data changes.

+    watch: {
+        question: {
+          handler(newQuestion) {
+            // this will be run immediately on component creation.
+          },
+          // force eager callback execution
+          immediate: true
+        }
+      }

+        watch(source, (newValue, oldValue) => {

+        }, { immediate: true })

+- deep:true => It is used to perform deep object property watching.
+Which means it will react to changes in nested properties of objects.

+          watch: {
+        someDeepProperty: {
+          handler(newValue, oldValue) {
+            // This function will run when any nested property changes within someDeepProperty },
+          deep: true
+        }
+      }

+          watch(source, (newValue, oldValue) => {

+          }, { deep : true })

+- flush: 'post'=>If you want to access the DOM in a watcher callback after Vue has updated it, you need to specify the flush: 'post'

 **4. What is the purpose of the Vue router?**
 - The Vue router is a routing library for Vue.js